kingtor69/flask-boggle/story.md

         - create new dict from class Boggle
         - random 26-letter assignment for each of 25 spaces in 5x5 list of lists is created in Boggle.make_board
         - it'll have a own path and html template
+    3. player enters a word
+        - Boggle class has logic to test for a word being a word on the word-list and on the board
+        - return message (not a word, or not on board) for incorrect guesses
+        - display compliment and add word to list on the page if it's a good one

 ## Session keys:
     - is_game_on: boolean
     - board: list of lists for letter assignments in 5x5 board
+    - correct_words: list of words that have been confirmed

+## STILL DO TO:
+    - my word list tests are not working, might have to skip the idea of being random?
+    - fix tile sizes to be uniform
+    - double-check the assignment
+## time permitting:
+    - style up the word form